 type: named category of data characterized by a set of values, a syntax for denoting these values, and a set of operations that interpret and manipulate the values

 4 Language concepts

+4.1 General

+Fortran is the oldest international standard programming language with the first Fortran processors appearing over fifty years ago.
+During half a century of computing, computing technology has changed immensely, and Fortran has evolved via several revisions of the standard.
+Also, during half a century of computing and in response to customer demand, some popular processors supported extensions.
+There remains a substantial body of Fortran code that is written to previous versions of the standard or with extensions to previous versions, and before modern techniques of software development came into widespread use.
+The process of revising the standard has been done carefully with a goal of protecting applications programmers’ investments in older codes.
+Very few features were deleted from older revisions of the standard; those that were deleted were little used, or redundant with a superior alternative, or error-prone with a safer alternative.
+Many modern processors generally continue to support deleted features from older revisions of the Fortran standard, and even some extensions from older processors, and do so with the intention of reproducing the original semantics.
+Also, there exist automatic means of replacing at least some archaic features with modern alternatives.
+Even with automatic assistance, there might be reluctance to change existing software due to its having proven itself through usage on a wider variety of hardware than is in general use at present, or due to issues of regulation or certification.
+The decision to modernize trusted software is made cognizant of many factors, including the availability of resources to do so and the perceived benefits.
+This document does not attempt to specify criteria for modernizing trusted old code.

+4.2 Fortran standard concepts and terminology

 The Fortran standard, ISO/IEC 1539-1 is written in terms of a processor which includes the language translator (that is, the compiler or interpreter, and supporting libraries), the operating system (affecting, for example, how files are stored, or which files are available to a program), and the hardware (affecting, for example, the machine representation of numbers or the availability of a clock).
 The Fortran standard specifies how the contents of files are interpreted.
 The standard does not specify the size or complexity of a program that might cause a processor to fail.